School and Education for Somalian Children

 We help local Somalian children get educated, we have a Somalian base we assure that they receive the education they deserve

-We Australians help Somalians directly, we have an active Somalian base to create and set up the projects
+We Australians help Somalians directly, we have an active Somalian base to create and set up the projects to try and succeed

 We are constantly building bridges and supporting the communities to assure a healthy life for childrenand families